 Now, you can click on the star icon next to emails multiple times to get the different stars.
 You can use different colored stars to mark emails as important, urgent or something you are done with.
 For instance, you can use the red star for urgent emails, yellow star for important emails and green stars for emails you are done with, but want them in the “Starred” section.

-3. Enable Undo Send & Set Cancellation Period
+3. Set Send Cancellation Period for Sent Mails

 4. Create Disposable Email Aliases for Sign Ups